denoland/std/collections/README.md

 ### takeWhile

-Returns all elements in the given collection until the first element that does not match the given predicate.
+Returns all elements in the given array after the last element that does not match the given predicate.

 ```ts
 import { takeWhile } from "https://deno.land/std@$STD_VERSION/collections/mod.ts";